grafana/grafana/docs/sources/datasources/opentsdb.md

     suggest_tagk(prefix)          // return tag names (i.e. keys) for all metrics with specific prefix (can be empty) suggest_tagv(prefix)          // return tag values for all metrics with specific prefix (can be empty)

 If you do not see template variables being populated in `Preview of values` section, you need to enable `tsd.core.meta.enable_realtime_ts` in the OpenTSDB server settings.
-Also, to populate metadata of the existing time series data in OpenTSDB, you need to run `tsd uid metasync` on the OpenTSDB server.
+Also, to populate metadata of the existing time series data in OpenTSDB, you need to run `tsdb uid metasync` on the OpenTSDB server.

 > Note: This is required for the OpenTSDB `lookup` api to work.